anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 _All Lab Members_

 All lab members that wish to use Terra will need a Google ID to create a Tera account.

-As mentioned a Google ID is an email address that may be:  a non Google email that has been used to create a Google Account,  a Google email address setup in Gmail, Google Workspace, or Google Identity.
+As mentioned a Google ID is an email address that may be:  a non-Google email that has been used to create a Google Account,  a Google email address set up in Gmail, Google Workspace, or Google Identity.

-This email must  also be the Google ID that lab members will use to login to Terra, Gen3, and associate with their ERA commons ID for accessing controlled access data.
+This email must also be the Google ID that lab members will use to log in to Terra, Gen3, and associate with their ERA commons ID for accessing controlled-access data.

 Lab members without Google IDs can see [Create Your Google Account](https://accounts.google.com/signup/v2/webcreateaccount?flowName=GlifWebSignIn&flowEntry=SignUp) to register for a Gmail account or create an account with their current non-Google email address.